-Installation of the two NRFS vaults took place on March 28 in a single day as crews battled wind gusts, rain delays, and blown tires on one of the eight wide-load trucks delivering sections of the precast vaults.
-The installations were accomplished through teamwork led by site contractor South Florida Grading Inc. and including Northshore Development, the city of Palm Bay, Ferguson Waterworks, Oldcastle Infrastructure, Suntree Technologies, and the general contractor, Roger B. Kennedy.
+Installation of the two NRFS vaults took place on a single day in March as crews battled wind gusts, rain delays, and blown tires on one of the eight wide-load trucks delivering sections of the precast vaults.
+The installations were accomplished through teamwork led by the site contractor South Florida Grading Inc. and including Northshore Development, the city of Palm Bay, Ferguson Waterworks, Oldcastle Infrastructure, Suntree Technologies, and the general contractor, Roger B. Kennedy.

 “It kept us from adding more fill to the site and saved us in terms of retaining walls,” says Shonkwiler of the installations.

 A project to reduce phosphorous in New York City’s drinking water supply has entailed a collaborative effort of several parties over the past decade, including the East of Hudson Watershed Corporation (EOHWC), a local development corporation established by the municipalities in Northern Westchester, Putnam, and Dutchess counties in the New York City watershed.

 The goal of the corporation is to install stormwater retrofit projects to meet phosphorus reduction requirements defined by the New York State Department of Environmental Conservation (NYSDEC).

 The corporation works in conjunction with NYSDEC and New York City Department of Environmental Protection (NYCDEP) to further stormwater quality projects in the Croton and Kensico Reservoir basins.